kbuffardi/sigcse2022-platform/index.md

         LMS after the video.
 -   Students answered Pre/Post semester surveys to guage **affective outcomes**
+    -   Adopted instruments to measure general affect (i.e. sense of belonging) and self-efficacy specific to C++ skills
     -   Post survey also gathered students’ self-reported usage of videos and practice